-In the United States, a Patent Attorney (Lawyer) is a person who is licensed and registered by the United States Patent and Trademark Office (USPTO).
-They are able to represent others before the office and prosecute patent applications – just like a patent agent.
+In the United States (U.S.) a Patent Attorney (patent lawyer, patent law attorney) is a person who who is licensed and registered by the U.S. Patent and Trademark Office (USPTO) and at the same time licensed to practice law in at least one state.
+Only persons licensed and registered by the USPTO are able to represent others before the USPTO and prosecute patent applications – this includes patent agents.
 Unlike a patent agent, a patent attorney also has a license to practice law under a state law bar.
-Our attorney is Gregory Carson, he is licensed in California.
-Read more about Greg.
+Our patent attorney is Gregory D Carson, he is licensed in California.

-What is the Difference Between a Patent Agent and a Patent Attorney?
+What is the Difference Between a Patent Attorney and a Patent Agent?